 In a wrongful death case, who should be sued?

 Except for those who have immunity due to their status within government departments, almost everyone can be sued for wrongful death.
-This varies by state and should be reviewed before filing a lawsuit.
+This varies by state and should be reviewed before filing a Bus Accident Lawsuit in California.